angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 #### DDEFT

-DDEFT doesn't need to run a card advantage spell thanks to Experimental Frenzy however it can elect to run 0-1 {{Act on Impulse}}.
+DDEFT doesn't need to run a card advantage spell thanks to Experimental Frenzy however it can elect to run 0-1 :card[Act on Impulse].
 Spells that actually draw cards can be a liability as, with Frenzy out, you will not be able to cast them however you can still cast cards that have been exiled.
 This then rules out the use of Echo of Eons and, as mentioned previously, this also prevents the